shial4/SLazeKit/README.md

         }
     }

-    /// Required override of this method which will provide Context for bacground execution.
+    /// Method dedicated to be use for synchronize object into persisten store
     ///
-    /// - Returns: NSManagedObjectContext
+    /// - Parameter obj: encoded object
-    open class func newBackgroundContext() -> NSManagedObjectContext? { return nil }
+    /// - Throws: error occured during the process open static func synchronize(_ obj: Any) {}
 }
 ```